Marcos Devers

-Marcos A. Devers (born October 25, 1950) is a member of the Massachusetts House of Representatives, since January 2019, after having served in the same position from 2011 until 2017.
+Marcos A. Devers (born October 25, 1950) is a former member of the Massachusetts House of Representatives.
 Devers also is a former acting mayor of Lawrence, Massachusetts; when he served as acting mayor from September to November 2001, he became the first Dominican-American to execute the role of mayor in the United States and the first Latino mayor in Massachusetts.

 Early life and career

 Marcos Devers was born in Santo Domingo, Dominican Republic, and attended grammar school in Villa Duarte, a barrio in the eastern part of the city.
 He graduated from secondary school and received a bachelor's degree in civil engineering from the Universidad Autónoma de Santo Domingo in 1978.
 Marcos received additional education and training in Japan and Italy in remote sensing during the 1980s.
 He was a math instructor at Santurce Community College, Santurce, Puerto Rico from 1984 to 1986.
 He later went on to write technical papers for infrastructure development in the Dominican Republic.

 In 1982 Marcos left the Dominican Republic and moved to Puerto Rico, where three of his four children were born.
 In 1987, he moved to Lawrence, Massachusetts.
 Marcos attended Salem State College and the University of Massachusetts Lowell to complete the academic requirements to become a certified educator in the Commonwealth of Massachusetts.
 Marcos taught high school level mathematics at both Lawrence High School and the Greater Lawrence Technical High School for sixteen years.
 He is also the founder and C.E.O. of MDJ Incorporated Engineering & Construction, a civil engineering firm.